Most, if not all businesses won’t grow or even survive without digital marketing in 2021.

 Don’t just look at digital marketing as a way to fill your pockets — although I don’t blame you if you do.

 Your new career could be very rewarding when you gain results for clients.
-That warmth you feel when they love your design, enjoy increased return on investment, or bask in new traffic you drove in, is priceless.
+That warmth you feel when they love your design, enjoy an increased return on investment, or bask in the audience traffic that YOU drove in, is priceless.

 Even if you’re not a data analyst, there are endless tools and software out there that make it easy to pinpoint where most of a company’s target audience comes from.

 When you become skilled at something, you can share that knowledge with others.
-Sharing is caring, right?
 This is another way digital marketing can warm your heart and make you feel all fuzzy inside.

 Again, there’s no formal knowledge required to get a career in digital marketing.